 Sadly, for portable devices that spend most of their life plugged into a charger (impossible to avoid when using an external monitor), Apple keeps the device at 100% charge which drastically accelerates ageing of the battery.

 As a result, batteries often don’t last the life of the device.
-Many people on certain opinionated forums state that the convenience of always having a fully charged battery outweighs the cost of replacing the battery.
+Many people online state that the convenience of always having a fully charged battery outweighs the cost of replacing the battery.
 But the problem isn’t only financial.
 It’s also the environmental waste generated by billions of batteries that don’t last the life of the device, not because they can’t, but because the device is designed in such a way that battery longevity is severely sacrificed in favour of maximum short-term capacity, even if the user never requires the full capacity of the battery.
-And yes, it is waste because batteries are not widely recycled; 95% end up in landfill .
+And yes, dead batteries are waste because batteries are not widely recycled; 95% end up in landfill .

 Most laptop manufacturers – as well as many smartphone manufacturers – allow the user to set a maximum charge percentage which the device will not exceed even if left on the charger for extended periods of time.
 If the user doesn’t need the full capacity of the battery, lowering the maximum charge percentage can drastically improve its life; reducing the maximum charge to 80% results in 2-3x increase in longevity .
 Apple on the other hand offers no such option, instead opting for Optimised Battery Charging which delays – but doesn’t prevent – the battery from reaching high charge levels and requires extremely specific and consistent user behaviour to function at all.